It's a New Day in Public Health.

-Non-Fatal Opioid Overdoses
+Non-Fatal Drug Overdoses

-Fatal Opioid Overdoses
+Fatal Drug Overdoses

-Key Strategy: Increase the timeliness of aggregate fatal opioid overdose reporting by using the Department’s Bureau of Vital Statistics Death Certificate (DC) data, and establishing data partnerships with the Medical Examiner (ME) community to access risk factor and toxicology data.
+Key Strategy: Increase the timeliness of aggregate fatal drug overdose reporting by using the Department’s Bureau of Vital Statistics Death Certificate (DC) data, and establishing data partnerships with the Medical Examiner (ME) community to access risk factor and toxicology data.

-Available reports (e.g., toxicology, autopsy, investigator) are then requested monthly from the ME districts based on a list of decedents meeting the CDC’s case definition according to DC data.
+Available reports (e.g. toxicology, autopsy, investigator) are then requested monthly from the ME districts based on a list of decedents meeting the CDC’s case definition according to DC data.
 Bureau staff abstract risk factor, toxicology, and other CDC-requested data elements from the DC and ME reports into the CDC’s National Violent Death Registry System’s State Unintentional Drug Overdose Reporting System module.

-The Bureau facilitates analysis of the fatal opioid overdose surveillance data to compare the following characteristics of the decedents with the Florida general population: 1) Demographic Information: age, sex, race and ethnicity, area of residence, and place of death; 2) Co-Morbidities: drug dependency, chronic pain conditions, and mental health disorders; and 3) Personal Characteristics: prior rehabilitation treatment, previous overdose, and prescription history.
-The Bureau analyzes the other substances in the decedents’ system at time of death, and whether the opioid was prescription, non-prescription, and/or illicit.
+The Bureau facilitates analysis of the fatal drug overdose surveillance data to compare the following characteristics of the decedents with the Florida general population: 1) Demographic Information: age, sex, race and ethnicity, area of residence, and place of death; 2) Co-Morbidities: drug dependency, chronic pain conditions, and mental health disorders; 3) Personal Characteristics: prior rehabilitation treatment, previous overdose, and prescription history.
+The Bureau analyzes the other substances in the decedents’ system at time of death, and whether the drug was prescription, non-prescription, and/or illicit.
 Semi-annual reports containing this information are made available.